PathwayCommons/guide/src/Rmd/_workflows/pathway_enrichment/visualize.Rmd

   <strong>Figure 11.
 'Control Panel' tab for 'Wordcloud'.</strong>
 </div>

+- {: .aside } #### WordCloud options

-The WordCloud 'Normalize' setting: If set to 0 then the significance of each word is calculated solely on how many occurrences it has in the given cluster.
+  **Normalize:** If set to 0 then the significance of each word is calculated solely on how many occurrences it has in the given cluster.
 This may cause very frequent words within the network such as 'pathway' or 'regulation' to be prominent in annotations.
 By increasing the normalization factor, we increase a weight calculated from the ratio of a word frequency in the cluster to its frequency in the entire network to diminish the presence of these recurrent words in the cluster labels

 #### 3. AutoAnnotate groups